-I used to have a lot of intestinal problems and a sinus infections, which was often dismissed by the doctor as stress and irregular living.
+I used to have a lot of intestinal problems and sinus infections, which were often dismissed by my doctor as down to stress and irregular sleep patterns.

 During a challenge five years ago I changed my diet to vegan for five weeks and I felt much fitter.

-I then started to delve into other reasons why people eat vegetarian or vegan, I had never really heard of this.
+I then started to delve into other reasons why people eat vegetarian or vegan.
+I had never really heard of these diets.

-When I saw the documentary Cowspiracy, I decided: I was going to eat plant-based.
+When I saw the documentary Cowspiracy, my mind was made up: I was going to eat plant-based.

-By travelling in Iran and Pakistan, I became (even) more concerned about the world’s food and water supplies.
+When travelling in Iran and Pakistan, I became even more concerned about the world’s food and water supplies.
 So this gave me the last push to start working on my mission every day.

 I BELIEVE IN A WORLD WHERE PLANT-BASED FOOD IS THE NORM.
 THERE ARE FOUR REASONS FOR THIS:

-I want to contribute to such a world through the work experience I have gained in all these years in the food industry and my years of experience as a consumer who started eating plant-based.
+I want to contribute to such a world through the work experience I have gained in all my years in the food industry, and my years of experience as a consumer who follows a plant-based diet.

 Over the years I have worked at many companies, from Nestlé and Dr. Oetker to Hessing, a major producer of private label salads, lettuce and other convenience vegetables.
 My added value is that I:

-It is important that companies with plant products come forward with the best story.
-And that the product stays on the shelves!
+It is important that companies with plant products have the best story, and that these products stay on the shelves!
 That’s where my strength lies.

 I’m a very driven person.
 If I have a goal in mind, I’m totally committed to it.
-If one customer said, we’re not innovative enough, I made sure that we finally came after all sorts of rounds, with 50 new products in a year.
-Some of which still sell tremendously well.
-Isn’t Pakistan safe enough?
-I’ll always find out for myself first.
+Once a client said to me that they were not innovative enough.
+I worked to ensure that, after many iterations, they put 50 new products on the market in just a year – some of which still sell tremendously well.
+When people told me Pakistan wasn’t safe enough, I wanted to find out for myself first.

-In addition, I am authentic, people can build on me and always know what they have to me.
-And if things are in danger of getting messy, I’ll indicate it in good time so that priorities can be set.
+In addition, I am authentic, and people can rely on me and always know what I will give them.
+And if things are in danger of going wrong, I’ll indicate this in good time so that priorities can be set.

 SOME NICE FACTS ABOUT ME:

 What drives you?
-Why do you want to come to market with a plant-based product?
-What reasons do you have for it?
+Why do you want to bring a plant-based product onto the market?

-What questions do you run into?
-What information do you miss?
+What questions are you running into?
+What information are you missing?

-Send me a message, and we can always get acquainted.
+Send me a message, so that we can get to know each other.